handpoint/handpoint.github.io/products.md

     - Increase your addressable market, revenues, and retention
     - Transform your business with a single integration
 tms:
-  title: "Build your ideal customer interaction"
+  title: "Build your ideal face-to-face interaction"
-  description: "Make face-to-face payments as seamless as your online journey"
+  description: "Make in-person payments as seamless as your online journey"
   list:
     - title: "Nextgen Terminals: "
       description: "The right terminal transforms interactions"